geudde/attic-chest/pages/13.reference/01.porden/docs.md

 A purple radiance formed his flamy crown.

-" Oh stay," he cried, " behold the Prince of Flame, 830 " Earth, air, and ocean start at Pyros' name ;
+" Oh stay," he cried, " behold the Prince of Flame, 830 " Earth, air, and ocean start at Pyros' name;
 " Prompt at my call, to nourish or annoy,
 " Being to give, or being to destroy,
 " The salamandrine tribes obey my word,
-" And wait in radiant phalanx round their lord ;
+" And wait in radiant phalanx round their lord;
 " An hundred blazing mouths, this frozen realm,
 " If I command, with floods of flame o'erwhelm,
 11 Those icy cliffs in clouds of steam aspire,
-" Those rocks of granite sink in liquid fire ;
+" Those rocks of granite sink in liquid fire;
-" Such my tremendous power — but fear not thou : 840
+" Such my tremendous power — but fear not thou: 840
 " To beauty's sway a willing slave I bow,
 " Nor shall one sprite his arm in fury wave
-" To harm that life my care so lately gave :
+" To harm that life my care so lately gave:
 " Then let thy grateful heart my wishes crown,
 " And be my meed to raise thee to my throne."

 " My heart the boon of life preserv'd confest,
-Nor dared I spurn the mighty king's request ;
+Nor dared I spurn the mighty king's request;